HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/edit_presentation_template.md

 15. In the **Add Items** panel, set the element **source** to **Property tag** then drag and drop the **Last modified date** property tag under the **Project Description** (Rich Text Content Element).

     ![](../../../../assets/HCL_Presentation_Designer_Edit_PT_Insert_Property_Tag_Date.png)

 16. Click **Save** to confirm your changes to the presentation template.
-The message "Presentation Template saved successfully." appears on the screen.
+The message "Save!
+Your changes have been applied.
+The stlesheet xyz_override_uuid has beed created or updated" appears on the screen.

     ![](../../../../assets/HCL_Presentation_Designer_Edit_PT_Save_Presentation_Template.png)